NEV-Power/volttron-docker/README.md

 This implementation uses a `requirements.txt` file containing dependencies for specific NEV Power dependencies.
 At present this can only be changed by over-riding `requirements.txt` in this repo.
 In future it would be potentially possible to either mount `requirements.txt` as a volume or generate it dynamically.

+### HTTP/S

+While the Volttron platform web service feature can be used by setting `VOLTTRON_BIND_WEB_ADDRESS`, only http is supported.
+Adding https would require additional work to either generate or add SSL certificates to the image.

 ## Configuration

 ### Volumes